Pan y mantequilla (bread and butter)

 “In the flames of the fire lives something that can help ingredients reach their fullest potential.”

-He doesn’t do much to the oyster—he opens it, places it over a small bed of coals, leaves it to gently simmer in its own liquor until the muscle firms up and the juices reduce.
+He doesn’t do much to the oyster—he opens it, places it over a small bed of embers, leaves it to gently simmer in its own liquor until the muscle firms up and the juices reduce.
 When you bite in, the oyster exhales and a warm tide of umami comes rushing out—an undeniable improvement on nature’s remarkable design.

 Huevos Revueltos con XiXi (scrambled eggs with St George’s mushrooms)